-The only colors in Magic are white, blue, black, red, and green.
+The only colors in the Magic game are white, blue, black, red, and green.
 A permanent can be one or more of those colors or it can be colorless.
-"Colorless" isn't a color; neither are "artifact," "land," "brown," etc.
+"Colorless" isn't a color; neither are "artifact," "land," "brown," and so on.

 A card's initial color is determined by the color(s) of the mana symbols in its mana cost.
 Spells and abilities may change a permanent's color temporarily or permanently.
 If an effect gives a permanent a new color, the new color replaces all previous colors the permanent had.